jujufugh/furoyce.github.io/_posts/2023-10-25-oracle-multitenant-licensing-on-nonOracle-cloud.md

 ---
-title: "Oracle Multitenant licensing change on Non-Oracle Cloud"
+title: "Considerations of using Oracle Multitenant Databases in non-OCI Cloud"
 date: 2023-10-25
 last_modified_at: 2023-10-25T16:20:02-05:00
 categories: